Their names were on the alleged Minnesota gunman’s hit list. Here’s how lawmakers faced the 43-hour manhunt

 Across town, another state House official, Rep. Esther Agbaje, was glued to her phone as texts and emails poured in with updates on the manhunt.

-She left her home and spent the day with her fiancé and his mom, she recalled to CNN.
+She left her home and spent the day with her fiancé and his mother, she recalled to CNN.
 She was lying low, she told her friends and family, in an abundance of caution.

 Meanwhile, Morrison and her husband considered what to tell their grown children.
 “There’s all these different moments as a parent where you question what the right thing to do is,” the congresswoman recalled, “but we knew we had to let them know.”